 Through the Pine Mountain Wildlands Corridor, KNLT is working to connect existing protected areas on Pine Mountain to form a contiguous forested migratory corridor from Virginia to Tennessee, a distance of nearly 125 miles.
 Large forest tracts are extremely important for the survival of many different plants and animals, as well as, to the health of the forest itself.
 KNLT partners with state, federal and nonprofit partners to identify those areas most in need of protection, negotiates the purchase of land with willing sellers, and implements a stewardship plan.

 Pine Mountain Wildlands Corridor Goals:

-Approximately one-third of Pine Mountain is protected by a matrix of different types of protected areas.
-The following is a list of these protected areas.
-The lead managing agency/organization is listed in parenthesis.
+The following is a list of protected areas – the lead managing agency/organization is listed in parenthesis.

 = KNLT Preserve